wanx-troopers/wanx-troopers.github.io/control.md

 > note you have to load the unianimate lora on the model loader, not the set node because it patches the model too

+> Unianimate was always too strong for 2.1

+...which is why it was not possible to set strength above 1 in the node, however with 2.2 it seems not strong enough and it makes sense to try higher values

 See also: [SVI-dance](svi.md#svi-dance)

 ### FantasyPortrait